 For Example:

-You will use "PICO" (see next page) to help you create an answerable clinical question that will inform your search.
+You will use "PICO" to help you create an answerable clinical question that will inform your search.

 Qualitative Questions

-A qualitative question is asking why and how.
+Additionally, you may develop a Qualitative Research Question; rather than asking about specific outcomes, a qualitative question asks why and how.
 It is looking for meaning and perspectives of the population of interest.
 See our Qualitative Research guide to find out more about qualitative questions.